6 great sources for generating content

 There’s an appetite for what the papers are writing about, what journalists are writing about, so can you take that and put a recruitment / talent spin on it?

-Obviously, the big thing right now is the General Election and the outcome, whatever your preference was – the results always have an impact on recruitment – particularly in regards to whether there will be any changes in legislation.
+Obviously, when there's a General Election, the outcome, whatever your preference was, will always have an impact on recruitment – particularly in regards to whether there will be any changes in legislation.